-The North Carolina Administrative Office of the Courts (NCAOC) provides statewide support services for the courts, including court programs and management services; information, technology; human resources services; financial, legal, and legislative research and planning support; and purchasing services.
+The North Carolina Administrative Office of the Courts (NCAOC) provides statewide support services for the courts, including court programs and management services; information, technology; human resources services; financial, legal, and legislative support; and purchasing services.
 In addition, the NCAOC prepares and administers the court system's budget.